Time Reversal Symmetry for Efficient Robotic Manipulations in Deep Reinforcement Learning: Introduction

 Consider a task pair, door opening outward and door closing from outward.
 An augmented trajectory of closing a door from outward (\Cref{fig:intro_door}(a) from right to left) can be generated by reversing a trajectory where the agent opens the door by grasping and moving the handle outward (\Cref{fig:intro_door}(a) from left to right).
 In this case, the state pairs within the trajectory are fully reversible.
 Then consider another task pair, door opening inward and door closing from inward.
 When the agent closes the door by simply pushing it without grasping the handle (\Cref{fig:intro_door}(b)), reversing the trajectory becomes nontrivial.
 This is because the agent cannot feasibly open the door without first grasping the handle, making the reversed transitions invalid. \pw{However}, certain components of the state, such as the object state (e.g., the door’s opening angle), may still be reversible, even if the full transition is not.
-Such \pw{cases correspond to} partial reversibility \pw{of} the transitions.
+Such \pw{cases correspond to} partial reversibility \pw{of} the transitions where the concept of state decomposition \citep{pitis2020counterfactualdataaugmentationusing} enables isolation of dynamically reversible components.

 To exploit \pw{(partial or full)} time reversal symmetry in DRL, we propose a general framework (see \Cref{fig:teaser}) that incorporates two complementary techniques\pw{, which can accelerate training for a pair of related tasks.} For full time reversal symmetry, we learn an inverse dynamics model to obtain the reversed actions and generate the augmented transitions \pw{when training in both tasks.} To ensure the validity of these reversed transitions, we additionally train a forward dynamics model to filter out transitions that violate the true system dynamics.
 For \pw{partial time reversal symmetry}, the reversible component of the state can be intuitively used to guide policy learning.
 We leverage this form of symmetry through reward shaping, encouraging the agent \pw{for one task} to follow trajectories that resemble the reversed versions of successful trajectories from the \pw{other} task.